HongzhengCui/Data_Visualization/README.md

 The data used for this project was sourced from [Kaggle](https://www.kaggle.com/datasets/syuzai/schools-in-western-australia) and contains information about schooling and ranking data Australia.

 ## Conclusion
 These two data visualization projects are made on two different platforms.
 Feel free to explore the provided links to interact with the visualizations and gain a deeper understanding of the skills and data.
-If you have any questions or feedback, please don't hesitate to reach out to [hongzheng0926@gmail.com].
+If you have any questions or feedback, please don't hesitate to reach out to hongzheng0926@gmail.com.

-Enjoy exploring the data!
+**Enjoy exploring the projects!**